Lewis Fitz-Gerald: Career

 Fitz-Gerald had an early recurring guest role in Skyways from 1979–1980, playing Leslie Foy.
-Guest roles in The Sullivans, Cop Shop and Young Ramsay followed, before scoring his first film role in Bruce Beresford’s 1980 biographical war drama Breaker Morant, opposite Bryan Brown and Jack Thompson, in which he played Lt.
+Guest roles in The Sullivans, Cop Shop and Young Ramsay followed, before scoring his first film role in Bruce Beresford's 1980 biographical war drama Breaker Morant, opposite Bryan Brown and Jack Thompson, in which he played Lt.
 George Witton, a junior officer, who'd quickly become disillusioned.

 He appeared in several miniseries' including The Last Outlaw (1980), Outbreak of Love and I Can Jump Puddles (both 1981), followed by the 1982 drama film We of the Never Never (based on the 1908 autobiographical novel of the same name) alongside John Jarratt and Angela Punch McGregor.
 Other film credits of the 1980s included Fighting Back (1982), The Boy Who Had Everything (1985), The More Things Change (1986) and Warm Nights on a Slow Moving Train (1987), as well as TV films The Dean Case (1983), Time's Raging (1985), Ivanhoe (1986) and Police State (1989).

-Fitz-Gerald secured a 26-episode role as pilot David Gibson in medical drama series The Flying Doctors in 1986, and starred as Tony in the acclaimed 1987 TV movie The Shiralee, opposite Bryan Brown.
+Fitz-Gerald secured a 26-episode role as pilot David Gibson in medical drama series The Flying Doctors in 1986.
+It was his first long-running series and he admitted to thinking "long and hard" before signing up.
+To aid his portrayal of David, Fitz-Gerald spent time with real-life pilots to learn about flying.
+He also starred as Tony in the acclaimed 1987 TV movie The Shiralee, opposite Bryan Brown.

 In 1988, he appeared alongside Meryl Streep and Sam Neill in the Fred Schepisi biopic Evil Angels (aka A Cry in the Dark), which portrayed the true story of the disappearance of Azaria Chamberlain and the ensuing legal case and media storm.
 The same year, he starred in Rikky and Pete.
 Television guest credits in the late 1980s included western drama series Five Mile Creek, the American Mission: Impossible reboot (filmed in Australia), and the sports miniseries The Four Minute Mile.

 The 1990s brought further guest roles in series' including EARTH Force, A Country Practice, G.P., Time Trax, The Damnation of Harvey McHugh, Snowy River: The Mcgregor Saga, Cody: Bad Love, Big Sky, Murder Call, Wildside, Good Guys, Bad Guys, Stingers.

 Fitz-Gerald earned an AFI Award nomination for his 1993 directorial docudrama film The Last Man Hanged, in which he also starred as journalist, Keith Willey, who followed the events leading up to the hanging of Ronald Ryan in Pentridge Prison in 1967.

 He played the recurring role of Dr. Sebert Blitho in medical drama series RFDS from 1993 to 1994, and had a part in 1994 buddy movie Spider and Rose opposite Ruth Cracknell.
 He next portrayed Les in 1996 mystery thriller film Dead Heart, and the same year, appeared in anthology series, Twisted Tales.